wlonk/arcadia/vingt-et-un.md

 To push for stakes, name what you want (try not to directly oppose someone else, more on this later), and push forward enough tokens.

-  * If you want an absolute outcome, something absolute and without compromise, put forward three tokens.
+  * If you want an absolute outcome, something complete and without compromise, put forward three tokens.
   * If you want a significant outcome, something clearly in your favour, put forward two tokens.